 [root@centos62 ~]# rpm -qa | grep openssh-* openssh-server-5.3p1-70.el6.i686 openssh-5.3p1-70.el6.i686

 To install openssh-clients, execute the following command :

 [root@centos62 ~]# yum install openssh-clients -y

 [root@centos62 ~]# scp usage: scp [-1246BCpqrv] [-c cipher] [-F ssh_config] [-i identity_file] [-l limit] [-o ssh_option] [-P port] [-S program] [[user@]host1:]file1 ... [[user@]host2:]file2

-If you return the scp usage as above, that’s mean openssh-clients has been installed successfully.
+If you have been returned to the scp message above, that’s mean your openssh-clients package has been installed successfully.

 As always if you need any help you can reach us on twitter @ehowstuff or drop us a comment below.
 Jumping through archives page to read more articles..